XinyueZ/NavigatorDemo/README.md

 [JUnit + Espresso](https://developer.android.com/training/testing/ui-testing/espresso-testing.html)

+In order to improve testing performance of business-logical we mock internet remove feeds, see ```MockService``` .

 ### Data Structure

 There are only 2 types to represent how navigation-data will be generated, the ```Entry``` and ```NavigationEntries``` which is aggregated by ```Entry```.